 Anaplasmosis is a tick-borne infectious disease of cattle, sheep, goat, camel, horse, and mammals.
 The causal agent of the disease is rickettsial parasite Anaplasma marginale and A centrale.
 The organism infects and propagates within the RBC of the host.
 The clinical manifestations of the disease are high fever, weakness, coffee color urine, lethargy, recumbency, and death.
 The disease is diagnosed by the direct smear of blood.
 Oxytetracycline is the drug of choice for the treatment of Anaplasmosis.
 Reducing the tick population in herd and pasture is the effective mode of prevention of Anaplasmosis.

 16. Leptospirosis in Cattle

 Leptospirosis is a zoonotic bacterial disease of cattle caused by Leptospira species.
-There are several serovars of Leptospira are hardjo, canicula, pomona, ichtero hemorrhage, and grippotyphosa.
-The disease is transmitted by direct contact of the infected animal or contaminated environment.
+There are several serovars of Leptospira are hard, Canicula, Pomona, ichtero hemorrhage, and grippotyphosa.
+The disease is transmitted by direct contact with the infected animal or contaminated environment.
 The clinical signs of the disease are a sudden drop in milk production, infertility, and early abortion.
 Antibiotics are used to treat leptospirosis.
 Vaccination, separation of the sick animal, and reducing the contact of wild animals may prevent the disease in the healthy herd.